markbercow/dryer-bot/README.md

 ## Roadmap

+- Move to a RPi Pico.
+This should be straight forward

 - I would like to refactor using an object oriented design.
 Some day

 - Since carriers are eliminating their email-to-text gateways, I'll need to come up with another way of triggering text-based notifications